jvrana/Kermit/README.md

+<h1> Status: Dead  </h1>

+It was a programming experiment.
+Modules ended up not being usefull.

 <h1> Kermit </h1>

 Kermit is one cool repo.
 Strict and firm, but flexible when needed.
 He doesn't always let you